Styling Headlines

 If you know the exact color you want for the border, type in the 6-character hex value in the text box next to the # symbol.
 Enter only letters and/or numbers -- don't add the # symbol.
 The color you want will then appear in the square on the right, above the hex value.

 If you've selected at least one custom color, you'll be able to select a color from Your Custom Colors as well.
-Hover over any color to see where else in your design that color has been used.
+Hover over any color to see where else in your template that color has been used.

 If, after a few color selections, you decide that you don't like any of them, you can start over again by clicking on Reset to Template Default.
 This will give the border the original color specified in the style's CSS file.